 Do you want to unbelievably improve your brain function (boost mental clarity, alertness, cognition, concentration, perception, understanding, acumen, learning, memory, quick-wittedness and creativity)?
-This site will provide you with such biohacking tools as Intermittent Fasting (eating twice or once a day) and LCHF (low-carbs high-fats) food (avoiding fast carbohydrates - sugar, bread, pasta, potatoes, rice etc., and consuming fatty food in sufficient quantities - you will find detailed eating instruction in the page HOW TO START: A CRASH COURSE).
+This site will provide you with such biohacking tools as Intermittent Fasting (eating twice) and LCHF (low-carbs high-fats) food (avoiding fast carbohydrates - sugar, bread, pasta, potatoes, rice etc., and consuming fatty food in sufficient quantities - you will find detailed eating instruction in the page HOW TO START: A CRASH COURSE).
 The combination of Intermittent Fasting and LCHF changes the body functioning from the glycolysis state (when the eaten carbohydrates are the major source of energy) to the ketosis state (when the energy is taken mostly from ketones, which are produced from fat - consumed with food and deposited in your body).
 The internal mechanics are described here: HOW IT WORKS.

 The removal of farinaceous foods solves a problem that is critical for many, because along with bakery products from your diet goes gluten!
 If you think that the gluten problem does not concern you since you do not have visible gluten intolerance (celiac disease), please read the article: The Symptoms of Gluten Intolerance You Haven’t Heard About.
 The book "Grain Brain.
 The Surprising Truth About Wheat, Carbs, and Sugar - Your Brain Killers" (pdf) - MUST READ!